raspberrypilearning/gpio-music-box/worksheet.md

     ![](images/gpio-connect-ground.png)

+    If you're using a mini breadboard without a designated ground rail, you'll have to use one of the rows as the ground rail.
+Connect a row to a ground pin and the other points in that row will be connected to ground.

 1. Place the button on the breadboard and connect one of its feet to the ground rail.

 1. Connect the button's other foot (on the same side) to GPIO pin 2 like so: